Home » Public Works » Projects and Programs » 1st Street Pedestrian Improvements

 The 1st Street Pedestrian Improvements Project is a transformative effort to enhance the pedestrian experience and revitalize the downtown Long Beach corridor.
 Upgrades designed to enhance multi-modal connectivity and transform the corridor into a more dynamic and inviting space will span the length of 1st Street from Pacific Ave. to Elm Ave.
 The refreshed space will feature the original Metro Blue Line Rail Car (#100), the first train car to operate in Long Beach’s section of the LA Metro Blue Line (now called the A Line).

 The project will also provide a pedestrian connection between Lincoln Park and the East Village Arts District, improving mobility and encouraging the use of sustainable, public transportation options.
-The City of Long Beach is exploring potential partnerships with the 125 Elm building, home to the City’s relocated senior center, for activation.
 By reimagining public spaces, the project fosters a thriving, walkable downtown, bringing heightened economic activity and strengthening community ties.

 This project is part of the Elevate ’28 Infrastructure Investment Plan, a historic initiative dedicated to enhancing Long Beach parks, community facilities, mobility access, and streets.
 Learn more at lbelevate28.com.